bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 You get 500 credits for the trial.
 Once you run out, your trial ends.

 On the full Teams plan, you get a certain amount of credits each month, depending on your credit tier.
 If you need more credits, you need to upgrade to a higher credit tier.
-To do so:

-1. Go to the [**Profile settings**](https://app.bitrise.io/me/profile#/overview) page.
-2. Click **Switch profile.**
-3. Select your Workspace.
-This will take you to the overview page where you can see your available credits.
-4. Click the **Change credit tier** button.
-5. Choose the new credit tier.
-6. Click **Checkout**.

-After that, you'll need to provide payment details.
-Once the first payment is authorized, your new subscription starts immediately.
+You can do that on the **Billing** tab of your Workspace.

 ## Will I lose my unused credits if I switch to a different plan?